hapijs/hapi/docs/Reference.md

 - `name` - the node module name as expected by node's [`require()`](http://nodejs.org/api/modules.html#modules_module_require_id).
 If `name` is a relative path it is relative to the location of the file requiring it.
 If `name` is not a relative or absolute path (e.g. 'furball'), it is prefixed with the value of the pack `requirePath` configuration option when present.
+Note that node's `require()` is invoked by hapi which means, the `'node_modules'` path is relative to the location of the hapi module.
 - `options` - optional configuration object which is passed to the plugin via the `options` argument in [`exports.register()`](#exportsregisterplugin-options-next).
 If `options` is an array, the first array item is used as [`permissions`](#packallowpermissions), and the second item is used as `options`.